totten/bknix/doc/install-developer.md

 use the Nice Stuff (such as debugging), then the IDE needs to have the same environment configuration.
 The details will depend a lot on your how the IDE and OS's graphical-shell work.
 Here are a few approaches to consider:

+* The primary job of `use-bknix` is to set environment variables.
+You can use it in a couple ways:
+    * `use-bknix <PROFILE> -s`: This starts a new sub-shell and sets up the environment.
+If you type `exit`, it will go back to your original shell.
+    * `eval $( use-bknix <PROFILE> )`: This keeps your existing shell and updates all the required environment variables.
-* In some platforms, the OS's graphical-shell might respect `~/.profile` -- which is great because everything else will pick up on this.
+* In some platforms, the OS's graphical-shell might respect `~/.profile`.
+If you want to always `bknix` available, you could edit the profile script and add `eval $( use-bknix <PROFILE> )`
 * In some platforms, the OS's graphical-shell might have a similar-but-different file (like `.xsession` or `.xinitrc`?).
 * In some platforms, the OS's graphical-shell might let you use a custom launch command -- have it setup the environment and then run the IDE.
 * In some platforms, the OS's graphical-shell might give explicit options for managing the environment of each program.
 Use this to add `PATH` (and all the other variables from `bknix env`).